ephread/Instructions/README.md

 - iOS 8.0+ for the library itself
 - iOS 9.0+ for the example application (couldn't resist using `UIStackView`)

+## Asking Questions / Contributing

+### Asking questions

+If you need help with something in particular, ask a question on [Stack Overflow](https://stackoverflow.com) with the tag `instructions-swift` (make sure the question hasn't already been asked and answered).

+If you have other questions, use the [Gitter room](https://gitter.im/ephread/Instructions).

+### Contributing

+If you found a bug, open issue **or** fix it yourself and submit a pull request!

+If you have an idea for a missing feature, open an issue.

+If you want to develop a specific feature and merge it back, it's better to notify me beforehand.
+You can either open a issue, poke me on gitter or send me an email, I'll respond as fast as possible!

+And don't forget to credit yourself! :clap:

 ## Installation

 ### Cocoapods